superstreamlabs/memphis.py/README.md

 consumer.consume(msg_handler)
 ```

 There may be some instances where you apply a schema *after* a station has received some messages.
-In order to consume those messages you must use get_data_deserialized so that the consumer does not try to deserialize the given payload into the data format that is set in the schema and instead keeps the payload in its encoded format.

-TO:DO: Compare these paragraphs.
-I'm not sure if I captured the meaning exactly.
-It reads very confusingly.

-if you have ingested data into station in one format, afterwards you apply a schema on the station, the consumer won't deserialize the previously ingested data.
-For example, you have ingested string into the station and attached a protobuf schema on the station.
-In this case, consumer won't deserialize the string.
+In order to consume those messages get_data_deserialized may be used to consume the messages without trying to apply the schema to them.
+As an example, if you produced a string to a station and then attached a protobuf schema, using get_data_deserialized will not try to deserialize the string as a protobuf-formatted message.

 ### Fetch a single batch of messages